it-novum/openITCOCKPIT/app/docs/en/dashboard/dashboard.md

 Display a pie chart of all host states.
-You can click on the state color below the chart to display the hosts with the state you clicked.
+You can click on the state color below the chart to get a list of all objects in the particular state.

 ![Hosts pie chart]
 ![Hosts pie chart 180]